pishoyg/coptic/README.md

 1. Document the snapshot dates and versions of the apps and data imported into the repo.

+### Learner Convenience TODO's

+1. **Export accurate timestamps.** (7-8 hours)

+   Running the generation script twice produces a `diff`, and reimporting (supposedly identical data) produces the message "notes were used to update existing ones.
+This is likely due to the timestamps that the notes are recorded with.
+The newer timestamps make Anki think that the cards are newer, hence it updates everything.
+This results in these problems:

+   - Local changes would be overridden.
+   - The sync message is misleading or lacking useful information.

+   If some notes are identical to ones that have already been exported, they should retain their old timestamps. `genanki` doesn't have native support for per-note timestamps, neither does it support reading an existing package and comparing the new data against it.
+So we will likely have to do lots of manual work to solve the problem.

+1. **Deploy the flashcards on a standalone app.** (100+ hours, delegate)

+1. Until the above is materialized, reassess whether Anki is your best bid.
+   Learn about alternatives.
+The fact that the iOS version is paid will deter many learners!

 ### Collaborator Convenience TODO's

 1. **Produce a version of the dictionary that is sorted alphabetically.**